ffzzy840304/Predicting-Event-Memorability/README.md

 To cite the paper:
 Xu Q., Fang F., del Monlino A.G, Subbaraju V., Lim J.H., Predicting Event Memorability from Contextual Visual Semantics, NeurIPS 2021.

-If your have any question, please feel free to contact Dr Xu Qianli: qxu@i2r.a-star.edu.sg
+If you have any question, please feel free to contact Dr Xu Qianli: qxu@i2r.a-star.edu.sg